 A USG retiree will be permitted to make a change in the level of USG healthcare coverage that he/she took into retirement if he/she has a qualifying event.
-The change in retiree healthcare coverage must be consistent with the qualifying event.
-A retiree will be required to provide the proper documentation to justify a requested benefits coverage change to OneUSG Connect Benefits.
-A retiree must request a coverage change within 30 days of the qualifying event.
+The change in retiree healthcare coverage must be

 Appropriate documentation, specific to the qualifying event, must be presented to OneUSG Connect-Benefits before a change in healthcare plan coverage will be granted or approved.